Nolyna/Portfolio/README.md

 # portfolio
-Noria's portfolio to present myself and work
+Noria's portfolio to present myself and My work